backube/volsync/docs/usage/rclone/database_example.rst

    $ kubectl create ns dest
    $ kubectl create secret generic rclone-secret --from-file=rclone.conf=./examples/rclone/rclone.conf -n dest
-   $ kubectl create -f examples/rclone/scribe_v1alpha1_replicationdestination.yaml -n dest
+   $ kubectl create -f examples/rclone/volsync_v1alpha1_replicationdestination.yaml -n dest

-Once the ``ReplicationDestination`` is deployed, Scribe will create a Rclone data mover job on the destination side.
+Once the ``ReplicationDestination`` is deployed, VolSync will create a Rclone data mover job on the destination side.
 At the end of the each successful reconcilation iteration, the ``ReplicationDestination`` is updated with the lastest snapshot image.